Robust Radar Mounting Angle Estimation in Operational Driving Conditions: Related Works

 \item \textbf{Neglect of vehicle acceleration.} A second limitation is that most odometry-based methods ignore the effects of vehicle acceleration and deceleration \cite{bokare2017acceleration}.
 Acceleration causes range and Doppler migration \cite{li2024radar}, leading to inaccurate radar motion estimates \cite{zhu2025deepego+}.
 To mitigate this, \cite{burza2024overview} only used radar data when vehicle acceleration was below $0.5\ m/s^2$.
 However, such a fixed threshold is impractical in real driving scenarios.

 \end{enumerate}

 In summary, odometry-based methods offer clear advantages over other approaches.
-However, the diversity of road users and the dynamic behavior of vehicles hinder their robustness in real-world scenarios.
+However, the diversity of road users and the dynamic behavior of vehicles pose significant challenges for their application in real-world driving scenarios.
 Moreover, while different problem formulations and estimation techniques have been proposed \cite{bao2020motion,kellner2015joint}, a comprehensive comparison of their bottlenecks and trade-offs is still lacking.